-The figures above are based on Canon's testing standards.
+The figures above are based on CIPA (Camera & Imaging Products Association) testing criteria.

 - The actual number of shots may be fewer than indicated above depending on the shooting conditions. - The number of possible shots will decrease with more frequent use of the LCD monitor. - The number of possible shots will also decrease if you hold down the shutter button halfway for prolonged periods or only activate the autofocus without taking a picture. - If you keep recharging the Ni-MH battery without fully exhausting it first, the battery's capacity will decrease.
 To learn how to avoid a decrease in the battery capacity, refer to the Ni-MH Charger NC-E2's instructions.